holochain/holoscape/README.md

 ```

 ### Personas
+Persona's allow you to run multiple instances of Holoscape.
+This is useful for a few reasons:
+- Networks: Because each Holoscape instance is configured to communicate over one network, you can use this run instances on different networks.
+- Testing: this makes it easy to spin up multiple nodes on the same network for testing purposes.

-You can run multiple instances of Holoscape by setting the `HOLOSCAPE_PERSONA` environment variable at startup.
+You can select personas setting the `HOLOSCAPE_PERSONA` environment variable at startup.
 Note that the **first** time you launch Holoscape with a new persona you **must** also use the `HOLOSCAPE_ADMIN_PORT` environment to specify a unique port for the instance of Holoscape to communicate with it's conductor, like this:

 ``` shell
 HOLOSCAPE_PERSONA=my_persona HOLOSCAPE_ADMIN_PORT=4436
 ```
-This value is set in the conductor config file which on linux systems you will find at `~/.config/Holoscape-<persona>/conductor-config.toml`.
+Note that this value is set in the conductor config file which on linux systems you will find at `~/.config/Holoscape-<persona>/conductor-config.toml`.

 ## Releasing
-A self-sustained Electron package can be build with
+A stand-alone Electron package can be built with
 ```
 npm run build-linux
 ```